-3.9.
+3.8.
 FY2025

-Table 6 shows various projects being planned for implementation in FY2025 that have estimated electricity savings.
-This includes LED lighting upgrades for the remainder of the Teaching Lab building, and for the basketball courts in the Northern Sport Centre.
-A second round of Continuous Optimization is also planned for the Medical building, which is the remaining building that has not gone through a second round yet.
+Table 5 shows various projects implemented in FY2025 for electricity savings.
+This included LED lighting upgrades for the remainder of the Teaching Lab building, and for the basketball and squash courts in the Northern Sport Centre.
+A second round of Continuous Optimization was also completed for the Medical building, which was the remaining building that had not gone through a second round yet.